ShehrazSarwar/ShehrazSarwar/README.md

 # 💫 About Me:
 I am Shehraz Sarwar, a dedicated and ambitious software engineering student at FAST National University.
 I have honed my video editing skills and mastered YouTube SEO.
 In addition to this, I have strong programming skills in C/C++ and valuable time management and problem-solving skills.
 I am passionate about technology and continuously seek to improve my knowledge and skills.
-My goal is to become a proficient software engineer and contribute to a top tech company in the future.
+My goal is to become a proficient software engineer and a UI/UX designer and contribute to a top tech company in the future.
 I am committed to hard work, continuous learning, and achieving excellence in my field.

 ## 🌐 Socials: